TREK Tinglayan: Silver Linings

 The volunteers

-It was then I realized it was time for TREK to take on a new form.
-It was time for the volunteers to become more empowered because I could not be there every time.
-It was time for us to formalize the organization.
+That's when it struck me: TREK needed to evolve into a new phase.
+It was time for our volunteers to become more self-empowered because I couldn't be there every time.
+It was time for us to formalize the organization

 (Photos by Joseph Cruz)